 The deregulation of radio and television broadcasting in the 1980s created new ways of communicating.
 The Lesbian Community programme on Wellington Access Radio started in 1984 and is still broadcast in the 2010s.
 In Christchurch the Lesbian Radio Collective broadcast on Plains FM.
 Lesbians also featured on the television shows Queer nation (Television New Zealand) and Takatāpui (Māori Television).

 The internet has also improved communication among lesbians.
 There are national and local websites.
 Some websites have chat rooms where New Zealanders can talk with one another and with lesbians overseas.

-The Lesbian Information, Library and Archives Centre (LILAC) in Wellington has a large collection of lesbian literature.
-The Lesbian and Gay Archives of New Zealand (LAGANZ) is housed at the Alexander Turnbull Library.
-The archive holds manuscripts, oral histories, memorabilia, and published materials on lesbian histories.
-It also includes the lesbian Waxing Moon archives from Hamilton.
-The Charlotte Museum Trust in Auckland preserves lesbian artefacts as well as literature and oral histories.
+The Lesbian Information, Library and Archives Centre (LILAC) has a large collection of lesbian literature.
+The Lesbian and Gay Archives of New Zealand (LAGANZ), housed at the Alexander Turnbull Library, includes manuscripts, oral histories, memorabilia, and published materials on lesbian histories.
+The lesbian Waxing Moon archives from Hamilton form part of this archive.
+The Charlotte Museum Trust preserves lesbian artefacts as well as literature and oral histories.

 Coney, Sandra.
 Standing in the sunshine: a history of New Zealand women since they won the vote.
 Auckland: Viking, 1993.